This post was updated in October 2025 with new information on California security camera laws.

 It is especially important — particularly in California — for businesses to understand what they can and cannot do to ensure their employees’ safety, while also protecting both company assets and personnel privacy.

-In a recent court ruling, the California Supreme Court cautioned that, “while privacy expectations may be significantly diminished in the workplace, they are not lacking altogether.”
+In the Hernandez v.
+Hillsides ruling g, the California Supreme Court cautioned that, “while privacy expectations may be significantly diminished in the workplace, they are not lacking altogether.”
 California employers should consider several practical measures when monitoring video surveillance, such as:

-- Notifying employees and others in the workplace about areas under video surveillance to eliminate any expectation of privacy.
+- Post Clear Notices: Notify employees and others in the workplace about areas under video surveillance to eliminate any expectation of privacy.

-- Avoiding the placement of video cameras in locations in which video surveillance is prohibited by law (such as restrooms, locker rooms, or rooms designated for changing clothes).
+- Respect Private Areas: Avoid the placement of video cameras in locations in which video surveillance is prohibited by law (such as restrooms, locker rooms, or rooms designated for changing clothes).

-- Exercising caution when installing video cameras in non-public areas of the workplace, such as offices, and ensuring legal compliance with relevant Local, State and Federal regulations.
+- Use Caution in Offices: Exercise caution when installing video cameras in non-public areas of the workplace, such as offices, and ensuring legal compliance with relevant Local, State and Federal regulations.

-- Remembering that audio surveillance is subject to different (and oWen greater) restrictions than video surveillance, including laws that prohibit the use of electronic amplifying or recording devices to eavesdrop or recording a confidential communication.
+- Know Audio Restrictions: Remember that audio surveillance is subject to different (and often greater) restrictions than video surveillance, including laws that prohibit the use of electronic amplifying or recording devices to eavesdrop or recording a confidential communication.

-Employers can use video cameras in the workplace if it is solely for security purposes; however, they should notify staff of any surveillance activity proactively.
-Employers cannot use surveillance to monitor specific employees’ activities, such as union organizing.
+Employers can use video cameras in the workplace if it is solely for security purposes; however, they should notify staff of any surveillance activity proactively in order to maintain compliance.
+Employers also cannot use surveillance to monitor specific employees’ activities, such as union organizing.
 In addition, many surveillance cameras cannot utilize audio capabilities due to federal wiretap laws.

 California-specific laws state that an employer cannot record employees in the following circumstances: